 - How to create a project using Coder cards and the 123 Robot.

-- Students will convey how symbols can be used to represent behaviors on the Coder cards for their 123 Robot.
+- Students will explain how symbols on the Coder cards represent behaviors for the 123 Robot.

-- Students will create original projects using various Coder cards to program the 123 Robot to dance.
+- Students will demonstrate how to use various Coder cards to build a project to make the 123 Robot dance.

-- Students will explore how symbols translate to robot behaviors by building and running a robot dance project with the teacher in Play Part 1.
-In Play Part 2, students will work in small groups and create their own 123 Robot dance using a prescribed set of Coder cards.
+- In Play Part 1, students will demonstrate how to use Coder cards to build a project to make the 123 Robot dance, with the teacher.
+In Play Part 2, students will work in small groups and create their own 123 Robot dance using different Coder cards.

-- Students will explain how they used the Coder cards to program behaviors for their 123 Robot in the Mid-Play Break.
+- Students will explain how the behaviors of their 123 Robot connected to the Coder cards that they used, during the Mid-Play Break.

 Connections to Standards